Sergei Brushko

 At this time, Brushko began working on the theme of the Chernobyl tragedy, and the topic eventually became the author’s calling.
 Since his first trips to the relocation zone in 1987, later to the oncology centre and up to the last trip two months before his death, the topic echoed in the society.
 It was the social tragedy after the explosion that formed the basis of the photographer’s works.
 Almost without touching the exclusion zone and environmental aspects, Siarhei Brushko talked about the tragedy of innocent people who were simply expelled from their land as a result of a man-made disaster and the recklessness of people.
 The themes of meetings and partings, wandering without a native land, pain and illness were all stocked for a dozen years to be eventually told through photographs.

 During those years, Brushko published a number of reports, most notably about a women’s prison, street children, and the extinction of villages.
 The theme of country life also became one of the author’s work dominants.
-After all, it was his thorough knowledge of rural life from the inside that helped the photographer reveal it widely and brightly.
-Brushko’s realistic view of rural life helps read without psychological evidence the psychological portrait of the Belarusian village, its stagnation, isolation, but at the same time, its inner peace and balance.

 The active period lasted about 10 years.
 In the mid-90s, the photographer was diagnosed with incurable Raynaud’s syndrome.
 It was during this time that his only book was published, Brushko’s co-project with the Swiss photographer Hugo Jaeggi “Die Hoffnung stirbt zuletzt: Belarus im Jahre Zwölf nach Tschernobyl” (1998).